Course Detail: MGM-3100 - Airport Operational Safety and Certification [MGM 3100]

 Embry-Riddle Aeronautical University's (ERAU) Airport Operational Safety and Certification course provides a review and analysis of International Civil Aviation Organization (ICAO) Standards and Recommended Practices (SARPs) for aerodrome/airport certification and Member State compliance.
 Operational safety standards, issues, and risk criteria for airports are also addressed.
 Specific topics include Airport Safety Manuals, safety self-inspections, runway safety, ramp safety, Airport Rescue firefighting (ARFF), wildlife management, and aerodrome/airport Safety Management Systems.
 Exemplars of US and other national regulations, advisory guidance, and best practices are incorporated.
 Application is specific to airport planning and design and airport operational risk management.

-This course can be taken individually or toward satisfaction of Embry-Riddle's Airport Risk Management and Safety professional education certificate requirements.
+This course is one of five courses that may be taken individually or toward satisfaction of Embry-Riddle's Airport Risk Management and Safety professional education certificate requirements.

 Who Should Attend